-Special arrangements may apply where a student has presented mitigating circumstances (such as medical evidence) in relation to the first attempt.
+Special arrangements may apply where a student has presented mitigating circumstances in relation to the first attempt.
 See the relevant section later in this Guide for more information.

-Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University in Summer 2022 to undertake their MSc project work.
+Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University in Summer 2020 to undertake MSc project work.
 We do not normally offer MSc supervision at other times of the year.

-Students who fail to meet the standards required for the PG Diploma following reassessment may be awarded the PG Certificate in Actuarial Management provided they have met the requirements above.
+Students who fail to meet the standards required for the PG Diploma following reassessment may be awarded the PG Certificate in Actuarial Science provided they have met the requirements above.

-5.6 MSc Project Work
+5.6.
+MSc Project Work

 Students who have been allowed to progress to the MSc may go on to undertake project work leading to the award of MSc.
-The project work will normally take place during an 12-week period from the beginning of June until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.
+The project work will normally take place during an 11-week period from the beginning of June until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.

-The project work normally consists of two case studies, each undertaken over about five weeks, and additional written assessments taken after the case studies.
+The project work normally consists of two case studies, each undertaken over about five weeks.
 Students normally have a choice of two case studies.
 At the end of each case study, the student submits a substantial written report for assessment.
 Both count equally for the award of the MSc.
 The assessment of the first case study should normally be completed, and feedback given to the student, before the student begins to write the report on second case study.
-The second case study, and the written assessments taken after the case studies, contribute to possible exemptions from subjects CP2 and CP3.